smartcomputer-ai/agent-os/docs/design/design.md

 These properties constrain our design boundaries considerably, but we believe that the architecture described here can realize these goals.

-## High Level Design
+## Design Overview
 Agents do not have to run all in one place or on one machine.
 Parts could run in the cloud, and other parts on your personal machine or mobile phone.
-Agents should be able to marshal whatever compute resources they need to achieve their goals.
+On the one hand, agents should be able to marshal whatever compute resources they need to achieve their goals.
+On the other hand, it should always be possible to run parts of an agent "local-first".
 The important thing is that agents are a unified *conceptually*: a user needs to be able to delineate what constitutes *their* agent and what doesn't.
 As long as that's guaranteed, the agent can be an extremely dynamic system.
 Consequently, the Agent OS can be thought of as the orchestration layer, or runtime, that makes this possible.

 The architecture set forth here combines a strongly consistent data layer with a relatively simple [actor model](https://en.wikipedia.org/wiki/Actor_model).
 Think of actors as "sub-components" or "objects" that encapsulate a certain functionality.
 The persistence layer acts as a file system of sorts.
 Actors pass messages to each other utilizing the data layer.
 While individual actors are single threaded, other actors can run concurrently.
 Because we want actors to write their own code, most actors execute their code not from a traditional file system but right out of the data layer.
 Accordingly, the persistence layer contains both the data and the code of each actor.
 There is also a runtime that coordinates the execution of the actors and ensures the integrity of the data layer.